bruhathisp/intelunnatiphase2/README.md

 - [Methodology](#methodology)

 ## Background
 Intelligent Transportation Systems (ITS) play a crucial role in enhancing road safety and traffic management in India.
 Through the utilization of AI-based solutions, ITS is evolving rapidly to address road safety challenges.
 This readme file provides an overview of the various works and methodologies within this field.
+In an ideal scenario of perfect communication and coordination, where autonomous vehicles replace human-driven ones, the need for traditional traffic lights becomes obsolete.
+[V2XIdealScenario](DOCUMENTATION/V2XIdealScenario.mp4)

 ## Works Covered
 The following works and systems have been explored to enhance road safety in India: